-In dog breeding and within other species where shows and competitions are a big parts of the community, you can be sure that the popular sire effect exists.
-The popular sire syndrome in dog breeding is when a sought-after male is use to father several litters of puppies, thereby having that many progenies that some of them eventually will breed together (often, unknowingly.)
+In dog breeding and within other species where shows and competitions are big parts of the community, you can be sure that the popular sire effect exists.
+The popular sire syndrome in dog breeding is when a sought-after male is used to father several litters of puppies, thereby having that many progenies that some of them eventually will breed together (often, unknowingly.)

 What Is The Popular Sire Syndrome?

 In dog breeding, the popular sire syndrome occurs when a male dog wins a respected competition or is recognized as a one in a million dog, and consequently becomes a highly sought after sire.
 This is because other breeders believe that that particular sire possesses the desired genes needed to produce champions.

 All breeders strive to create litters of smart, healthy puppies with the necessary genetic material to become prestigious competition winners; eventually producing more champions in due time.
 Therefore, such popular sire is used extensively for breeding with a vast amount of females, resulting in his genes being spread rapidly throughout the breed, vastly reducing genetic diversity.

 Consequently, such breeding practices can have detrimental consequences for that specific breed’s population.
 Indeed, few generations later, there is a substantially high risk of inbred litters when two dogs descending from that particular sire innocently mate together.